Stochastic heat differences between many-particle and density field descriptions: Concluding remarks

-The number-density map might occasionally be more easily accessible than the particle's tracking in experiments. \black{ We hope that the heat difference (eq.~(\ref{heat_heat_relation})) would help us estimate the heat defined on the particle tracking from the observation of those on the number density. }
+The density field observations might occasionally be more easily accessible than the particle's tracking in experiments.
+We hope that the heat difference (Eq.~(\ref{heat_heat_relation})) would help us estimate the heat defined on the particle level from the observation of those on the density field.